magneticio/vamp.io/content/documentation/installation/kubernetes.md

 # Kubernetes on Google Container Engine

+>**Note**: Rancher support is still in Alpha.

 ## Prerequisites

 - Google Container Engine cluster
-- Key-value store like ZooKeeper, Consule or etcd
+- Key-value store like ZooKeeper, Consul or etcd
 - Elasticsearch and Logstash

 It is advisable to try out the official [Quickstart for Google Container Engine](https://cloud.google.com/container-engine/docs/quickstart) tutorial first.